fido-alliance/fdo-sim/fsim-repository/fdo.download.md

 device to interpret the key-value pairs in accordance with the fsim specification.

 ## fdo.download fsim definition
-The download module provides the functionality to download a binary file from an owner to a device.
-There is no provision for textual conversion (e.g., UTF-8 to UTF-16).
-Any format conversion should be done either in the sender, before the file is sent, or in the receiver.
+The download module provides the functionality to download a binary file from the FDO Owner to the FDO Device.
+There is no provision for format conversion (e.g., UTF-8 to UTF-16).
+Any format conversion needed must be accomplished either in the sender, before the file is sent, or in the receiver.
+In Linux-based Devices it is assumed that the target file contains the exact data transmitted, byte-for-byte.

 There are two modes of file transfer.
 In length-prefix mode, the size of the file is sent first, using the `download.length` message.
 Then the file data is sent.
 When the file contents have been sent using one or more `download.data` messages, the receiver returns the length of file received in `download.done`.

 In streaming mode, the `download.length` message is not used.
-Data for the file is sent.
-When all the bytes have been transmitted a final `download.data` message of zero bytes indicates the end of file.
+Data for the file is sent by the FDO Owner.
+When all the bytes have been transmitted, the Owner sends a final `download.data` message of zero bytes to indicate the end of file transmission.

 In both cases, a zero length file requires a `download.data` message with a zero byte bstr in it.